halivert/avl-tree/README.md

 # AVL Tree
-Implementation of self-balanced Binary Search Tree (BST)
+Implementation of self-balanced Binary Search Tree (BST).

 ## Quick Start
   You can create a new Tree in two ways:
-  - Empty tree `Tree();`
+  - Empty tree `Tree()`
-  - Tree with initial node `Tree(int n);`
+  - Tree with initial node with value `n` `Tree(int n)`

   And then, you can insert nodes in your tree `tree.insert(int n)`

-  For print sorted nodes, you must use `tree.inOrder()`
+  For print sorted nodes, you must use the function `tree.inOrder()`

 ### Constants
-  I've already defined two constants: When node hasn't predecessor (NOPARENT) and when node is root (NOTIMES)
+  I've already defined two constants: When node hasn't predecessor (NOPARENT) and when node is root (NOTIMES).

   `#define NOPARENT -201`
   `#define NOTIMES -202`

-  I propose two constants too, when you need to use -201 or -202
+  I also propose different values, for when you need to use -201 or -202.

   `#define NOPARENT -45618540`
   `#define NOTIMES -45093591`